cmur2/dyndnsd/README.md

 A small, lightweight and extensible DynDNS server written with Ruby and Rack.

 ## Description

 dyndnsd.rb aims to implement a small [DynDNS-compliant](https://help.dyn.com/remote-access-api/) server in Ruby supporting IPv4 and IPv6 addresses.
 It has an integrated user and hostname database in its configuration file that is used for authentication and authorization.
 Besides talking the DynDNS protocol it is able to invoke a so-called *updater*, a small Ruby module that takes care of supplying the current hostname => ip mapping to a DNS server.

+There are currently two updaters shipped with dyndnsd.rb:
+- `zone_transfer_server` that uses [DNS zone transfers via AXFR (RFC5936)](https://tools.ietf.org/html/rfc5936) to allow any secondary nameserver(s) to fetch the zone contents after (optionally) receiving a [DNS NOTIFY (RFC1996)](https://tools.ietf.org/html/rfc1996) request
-There is currently one updater shipped with dyndnsd.rb `command_with_bind_zone` that writes out a zone file in BIND syntax onto the current system and invokes a user-supplied command afterwards that is assumed to trigger the DNS server (not necessarily BIND since its zone files are read by other DNS servers, too) to reload its zone configuration.
+- `command_with_bind_zone` that writes out a zone file in BIND syntax onto the current system and invokes a user-supplied command afterwards that is assumed to trigger the DNS server (not necessarily BIND since its zone files are read by other DNS servers, too) to reload its zone configuration

 Because of the mechanisms used, dyndnsd.rb is known to work only on \*nix systems.

 See the [changelog](CHANGELOG.md) before upgrading.
 The older version 1.x of dyndnsd.rb is still available on [branch dyndnsd-1.x](https://github.com/cmur2/dyndnsd/tree/dyndnsd-1.x).

 ## General Usage